Ann Widdecombe: In government

 Widdecombe joined Prime Minister John Major's government as Parliamentary Under-Secretary of State for Social Security in 1990.
-In 1993, she was moved to the Department of Employment, and she was promoted to Minister of State the following year.
-In 1995, she joined the Home Office as Minister of State for Prisons and visited every prison in the UK.
+In 1993, she moved to the Department of Employment and was promoted to Minister of State the following year.
+In 1995, she entered the Home Office as Minister of State for Prisons and visited every prison in the UK.

-In 1996, Widdecombe, as prisons minister, defended the Government's policy to shackle pregnant prisoners with handcuffs and chains when in hospital receiving prenatal care.
-Widdecombe told the Commons that the restrictions were needed to prevent prisoners from escaping the hospital.
-"Some MPs may like to think that a pregnant woman would not or could not escape.
+In 1996, as prisons minister, she defended the Government's policy of shackling pregnant prisoners while they were in hospital receiving prenatal care.
+She told the Commons that the restrictions were necessary to prevent escapes: "Some MPs may like to think that a pregnant woman would not or could not escape.
 Unfortunately this is not true.
-The fact is that hospitals are not secure places in which to keep prisoners, and since 1990, 20 women have escaped from hospitals".
-Jack Straw, Labour's Home Affairs spokesman at the time, said it was "degrading and unnecessary" for a woman to be shackled at any stage.
+The fact is that hospitals are not secure places in which to keep prisoners, and since 1990, 20 women have escaped from hospitals."
+Jack Straw, then Labour's Shadow Home Secretary, described the practice as "degrading and unnecessary".

-Shadow Cabinet
+In opposition

-In May 1997, in the context of an inquiry into a series of prison escapes, Widdecombe remarked of former Home Secretary Michael Howard, under whom she had served, that there was "something of the night about him".

-This much-quoted comment is thought to have contributed to the failure of Howard's 1997 campaign for the Conservative Party leadership, a sentiment shared by both Howard himself and Widdecombe.
-It led to him being caricatured as a vampire, in part due to his Romanian ancestry.
-Howard became the official party leader in 2003, and Widdecombe then stated, "I explained fully what my objections were in 1997 and I do not retract anything I said then.
-But ... we have to look to the future and not the past."
+Major's government was voted out in the general election of 1 May 1997.
+Later that month, during an inquiry into a series of prison escapes, Widdecombe remarked of former Home Secretary Michael Howard that there was "something of the night about him".
+The comment became widely quoted and is thought to have contributed to the failure of Howard's 1997 Conservative leadership campaign, a view shared by both Howard and Widdecombe.
+It led to caricatures portraying him as a vampire, partly referring to his Romanian ancestry.
+Howard became party leader in 2003, after which Widdecombe said that she did not retract any of her words about him from 1997, stating: "But that was '97; this is 2003.
+That was a quarrel; this is not going to be a feud."

-After the Conservative landslide defeat at the 1997 general election, she served as Shadow Health Secretary between 1998 and 1999 and later as Shadow Home Secretary from 1999 to 2001 under the leadership of William Hague.
+Following the Conservatives' defeat in the 1997 election, she spent a year on the backbenches before serving under William Hague as Shadow Health Secretary from 1998 to 1999 and Shadow Home Secretary from 1999 to 2001.